Wild Mage - Phantom Twilight Launches Kickstarter

 “As a gamer, I always liked the idea of exploring a world made of floating islands with airships, like in some of the cut scenes in Final Fantasy IX.
 But few games that I know of really expanded on this concept as part of their core gameplay, so I decided to make one myself!” he said.

-The upcoming RPG title has four distinct classes – Human, Fairy, Dwarf, Gnome, Elf – each of which uses a unique set of skills and movements.
+The upcoming RPG title has five distinct classes – Human, Fairy, Dwarf, Gnome, Elf – each of which uses a unique set of skills and movements.

 Unique Features